SerggioPizzella/grad-portfolio/content/adr/03-how-to-make-parser.md

 | exp '\n'      { printf ("%.10g\n", $1); }
 ;

-// Expression can be either +, -, *, / or a negative number.
+// Expression can end with either +, -, *, / or 'n' for negating the number.
 exp:
   NUM
 | exp exp '+'   { $$ = $1 + $2;      }